 This project upgrade will meet modern safety and seismic requirements and replace the powerhouse equipment, which is in poor condition.
 It is expected to take six years to complete and includes: reinforcement of the right bank; seismic upgrade of the dam and water intakes; powerhouse upgrades; and, relocation of the switchyard.
-Once completed, the upgraded facility will be reliable and safe and will produce enough electricity to serve more than 33,000 homes.
+Once completed, the upgraded facility will be reliable and safe and will produce enough electricity to serve more than 33.000 homes.

-JOHN HART GENERATING STATION REPLACEMENT F2019 Targeted completion \$1,004- 1,149 Total cost (\$ millions) \$78 LTD cost (\$ millions) --- ---------------------------------- --- --
+JOHN HART GENERATING STATION REPLACEMENT

+F2019 Targeted completion \$1,004-1,149 Total cost (\$ millions)1

+\$81 LTD cost2 (\$ millions)

 Replace the existing six-unit 126 MW generating station (in operation since 1947) and add integrated emergency bypass capability to ensure reliable long-term generation and to mitigate earthquake risk and environmental risk to fish and fish habitat.
-BC Hydro has applied to the BCUC for a Certificate of Public Necessity and Convenience (CPCN) for this project and is awaiting the BCUC's decision.
-BC Hydro's Board has approved an initial \$98 million in funding for this project.
+In February 2013, BC Hydro received a Certificate of Public Convenience and Necessity from the BCUC for the project.

-\The project schedule is subject to the regulatory process and timing.
+SITE C CLEAN ENERGY PROJECT

+2023 Targeted completion

-SITE C CLEAN ENERGY PROJECT F2022 Targeted completion \$7,900 Total cost (\$ millions) \$243 (deferred capital) LTD cost (\$ millions) Site C is a proposed third dam generating station on the Pea southwest of Fort St. John.
-It 5,100 gigawatt-hours of elect with a high degree of flexibilit 3-environmental and regula federal and provincial environ certification, construction woo provide clean, reliable power ce River approx would be capab ricity annually a y.
-The Site C pri tory review, whi imental assessi uld take about s to B.C. for more imately seven kil ole of producing a and would deliver oject is currently ch includes an in ment.
-Subject to e seven years and S e than 100 years. ometres pproximately firm electricity in Stage dependent environmental ite C would The market of a data is subjected and a second
+\$7,900 Total cost (\$ millions)1 \$258 (deferred capital) LTD cost2 (\$ millions)

+Site C is a proposed third dam and 1,100 megawatt hydroelectric generating station on the Peace River approximately seven kilometres southwest of Fort St. John.
+It would be capable of producing approximately 5,100 gigawatt-hours of electricity annually and would deliver firm electricity with a high degree of flexibility.
+The Site C project is currently in Stage 3-environmental and regulatory review, which includes an independent federal and provincial environmental assessment.
+Subject to environmental certification, construction would take about seven years and Site C would provide clean, reliable power to B.C. for more than 100 years.

-\The project schedule is subject to the regulatory process and timing.
+Planned in-service date for all units.
+This timeline reflects the project's current regulatory schedule and is subject to change based on a review of the construction schedule.

-The capital expenditure amounts are presented to reflect the impact of IFRS and do not include dismantling or asset retirement costs.

-Life to date (LTD) costs to December 31, 2012.

-Spillway gates control the amount of water that can be discharged from the reservoir.
+- 1 The capital expenditure amounts are presented to reflect the impact of IFRS and do not include dismantling or asset retirement costs. - 2 Life to date (LTD) costs to March 31, 2013. - 3 Spillway gates control the amount of water that can be discharged from the reservoir.
 They are generally used in times of flood to pass high inflows.